Shari18/cashbook-app/README.md

 - **Lightweight** - Only ~30KB, works on old phones too
 - **Customizable** - Open source, modify as needed

-Perfect for individuals, small businesses, or anyone wanting simple expense tracking without compromising privacy.
+Perfect for individuals or anyone wanting simple expense tracking.

-## Future Enhancements

-Potential features for future versions:
-- Data backup/restore to cloud storage (optional)
-- Recurring transactions
-- Budget tracking and alerts
-- Multiple accounts/wallets
-- Data visualization charts and trends
-- Multi-currency support
-- Expense receipt photo attachments